openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![History browser + TDD](../images/Home2021_Action_HB_TDD.png)

+(AapsScreens-insulin-profile)=
 ## Insulin Profile

 ![Insulin Profile](../images/Screenshot_insulin_profile.png)

-This shows the activity profile of the insulin you have chosen in [config builder](../SettingUpAaps/ConfigBuilder.md#insulin).
+This shows the activity profile of the insulin you have chosen in [config builder](#Config-Builder-insulin).

 The **purple**  line shows how much insulin remains after it has been injected as it decays with time and the **blue** line shows how active it is.
 The important thing to note is that the decay has a **long tail**.
 If you have been used to manual pumping, you have probably been used to assuming that insulin decays over about 3.5 hours.
 However, when you are looping, the long tail matters as the calculations are far more precise and these small amounts add up when they are subjected to the recursive calculations in the **AAPS** algorithm.